StarCraft (video game): Development

 Blizzard Entertainment began development on StarCraft in 1995, shortly after the release of highly successful Warcraft II: Tides of Darkness.
 Using the Tides of Darkness game engine as a base, StarCraft made its debut at E3 1996.
 The version of the game displayed, assembled by the team's lead programmer Bob Fitch, received a rather weak response from the convention and was criticized by many for being "Warcraft in space."
+According to programmer Patrick Wyatt, the E3 1996 build of StarCraft fared especially poorly in comparison to Dominion: Storm Over Gift 3, another science fiction real-time strategy game which was being demoed at E3, despite the fact that the demo had been faked by Ion Storm employees; in reality, the demo for Dominion was actually a pre-rendered video that the employees were merely pretending to play.
 As a consequence the entire project was overhauled, bringing the focus onto creating three distinct species.
 Bill Roper, one of the game's producers, stated this would be a major departure from the Warcraft approach, comparing its two equal sides to those of chess and stating that StarCraft would allow players to "develop very unique strategies based on which species is being played, and will require players to think of different strategies to combat the other two species."
 The hand-drawn graphics seen in the E3 version were also replaced with rendered graphics.
 In early 1997, the new version of StarCraft was unveiled, receiving a far more positive response.